FilippoMB/python-time-series-handbook/notebooks/00/knowledge_test.md

 B
 ```

-**Question 180: In what scenarios is hierarchical clustering particularly useful?**
+**In what scenarios is hierarchical clustering particularly useful?**
 - A) When data is linear and simple.
 - B) When the dataset is extremely large and computational resources are limited.
 - C) When exploring data to find inherent structures and relationships at multiple scales.